Kaniguram: Language

-Demographics

-The Burki tribe has primarily inhabited Kaniguram.
-This place has been their tribe's focal point for over 800 years.
-Kaniguram has historically been remained off limits to outsiders except for the Burki and, more recently, the Mahsuds.
-Common store-front signs are "Burki knives" and "Burki pharmacy" and are indicative of the Burki's dominant position in Kaniguram despite being significantly outnumbered by Mahsuds.
-Relations between the Burki/Urmar and the Mahsuds are as complex as they are intimate.
-They are generally on good terms except for occasional skirmishes/war between the two.
-Despite living in an enclave within what has become Mahsud territory, the Urmar/Baraki/Burki have stubbornly retained their mother tongue/identity/traditions in Kaniguram.
-Kaniguram's layout is distinctive from other hamlets/settlements in the FATA in that the homes are adjacent or interconnected.
-Land in and around Kaniguram is exclusively in Burki, and to a lesser degree Mahsud, ownership or controll.

-Bayazid Pir Roshan, a Burki/Urmar, fought a major insurgency against the Mughal Emperor Akbar in the early sixteenth century.
-They are considered as the armory of the Mahsuds due to their small-arms cottage industry, which, however, does not rival Darra Adam Khel's.
-Kaniguram's daggers once rivaled those of Damascus.
+Transportation

 Kaniguram is accessible from the north via the Razmak road and from the south from Wana on a narrow metalled road that is one of the few roads in South Waziristan.
 Access from this main "road" is limited to a suspension footbridge across a wide ravine that separates Kaniguram from the main road and is easy to guard, as behind it are mountains (Preghal and Jullundur) which limit access from the north.
 This footbridge has, more often than not, been unusable due to its poor infrastructure.
 The people of this settlement often have to climb down the steep ravine from the road during harsh winter months and then climb back up to the Kaniguram side.